 Final thoughts on street art in Perth

 There you have it – some of the best street art in Perth and some more questionable sculptures, littered around the city.

-I have to say, I had an exceptionally great time writing this post and feel that in a really twisted way, it’s my love letter to Perth.
+Although I jest throughout this article, in a way, it’s my love letter to Perth.